LeviGibson/WorldCubeAssociation-Lanyards/README.md

-This python script has a dependency of this: https://poppler.freedesktop.org/
+This python script has a dependency of pdf2image
+`pip3 install pdf2image`